sralloza/rpi-provisioner/README.md

 ### Use tilescale as VPN and SSH Proxy

-This option is similar as the previous one but in this case tailscale will manage the SSH access, not the raspberry.
-It's useful if you want to ssh from a PC that doesn't have your public ssh key.
+The only difference with the previous option is that when starting a SSH connection using the tailscale's IP address, tailscale will manage the access.
+This means you can ssh from a PC that doesn't have your public ssh key but needs to have tailscale installed.
+You can even ssh from a web browser using the [tailscale's web interface](https://login.tailscale.com/admin/machines).

+Keep in mind that when using the raspberry's real IP address, tailscale will not manage the access, so you will need to add your public ssh key to the raspberry's authorized_keys file.

 If you want to use this option, you will to start the tailscale daemon in your raspberry enabling ssh access: